taming-the-state-in-react/taming-the-state-in-react/README.md

 [![Slack](https://slack-the-road-to-learn-react.wieruch.com/badge.svg)](https://slack-the-road-to-learn-react.wieruch.com/)

-The official repository for [Taming the State in React](https://roadtoreact.com/).
-If you want to leave a review, you can do it on [Amazon](https://www.amazon.com/dp/B07CYKDQ5S?tag=21moves-20) or [Goodreads](https://www.goodreads.com/book/show/36599578-taming-the-state-in-react).
+Official repository for [Taming the State in React](https://roadtoreact.com/).
+If you want to leave a review, please do it on [Amazon](https://www.amazon.com/dp/B07CYKDQ5S?tag=21moves-20) or [Goodreads](https://www.goodreads.com/book/show/36599578-taming-the-state-in-react).

 ## Updates, Help and Support